Addition: Carry

-The standard algorithm for adding multidigit numbers is to align the addends vertically and add the columns by using the above addition table, starting from the ones column on the right.
+The standard algorithm for adding multi-digit numbers is to align the addends vertically and add the columns by using the above addition table, starting from the ones column on the right.
 If the result of a column exceeds nine, the extra digit is "carried" into the next column.
 For example, in the following image, the ones in the addition of 59 + 27 is 9 + 7 = 16, and the digit 1 is the carry.
 An alternate strategy starts adding from the most significant digit on the left; this route makes carrying a little clumsier, but it is faster at getting a rough estimate of the sum.
 (Note: For example, al-Khwarizmi performed multi-digit addition in this way from left to right.)

 Decimal fractions

 Decimal fractions can be added by a simple modification of the above process.
 One aligns two decimal fractions above each other, with the decimal point in the same location.
 If necessary, one can add trailing zeros to a shorter decimal to make it the same length as the longer decimal.
 Finally, one performs the same addition process as above, except the decimal point is placed in the answer, exactly where it was placed in the summands.
 As an example, 45.1 + 4.34 can be solved as follows: